How To Get Rid Of Split Ends...The Right Way!

 When Roche sees regular clients sitting down in her chair with noticeably split ends, she attempts to address the root of the problem before ever touching her scissors.
 In other words: How are you doing this to your hair?

 Split ends usually occur when hair is not cared for properly...It splits because it’s weak, dehydrated, and heat damaged.

 By the time you’re noticing crunchy ends, it’s too late to fix the problem.
-According to Roche, the best thing you can do is start fresh by planning a haircare routine that can help hydrate and nourish your strands.
+According to Roche, the best thing you can do is start fresh, planning a hair care routine that hydrates and nourishes your strands instead of breaking them down.

-Oh, and always make sure you’re using heat protector.
+Oh, and always make sure you’re using a heat protectant.
 No excuses!
-Roche always tries to recommend that her clients use a thermal protector.

-“[Pureology’s] Colour Fanatic is perfect—prior to blow-drying,” Roche says.
-“This can help protect your ends from the heat.
+“Always use a thermal protector—[Pureology’s] Colour Fanatic is perfect—prior to blow-drying,” Roche reminds us.
+“This will protect your ends from the heat.”

-How can we help reduce the appearance of split ends, even when we’re not heat styling?
+How can we prevent split ends, even when we’re not heat styling?